Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Results

 \subsection{Understanding the origin of disorder and (de)localization in QCD Dirac eigenstates}

-Having interpreted the Dirac eigenvalues with \emph{intermediate} level statistics as arising due to admixture between eigenvalues with universal level spacing fluctuations of GUE and Poisson type, now we would like to understand what the microscopic origin of such different distribution types and their mixing is.
+Having interpreted the Dirac eigenmodes with intermediate level statistics as arising due to an admixture between eigenvalues with universal level spacing fluctuations of GUE and Poisson ensemble, we would now like to understand the microscopic origin of such a mixing.

-We recall that in the Euclidean formalism the partition function of QCD can be realized as a path integral with fermion fields satisfying anti-periodic boundary conditions along the compact imaginary time of extent $1/T$.
-As a result the lowest eigenvalue of the Euclidean lattice Dirac operator is $\sin (\pi/N_\tau)$.
-Turning on gauge interactions, the temporal part of the Dirac operator can be diagonalized in the limit of weak coupling in terms of diagonal elements at each lattice site which depends on the lowest Matsubara mode shifted by the local Polyakov loop values~\cite{Schierenberg:2012ut}.
-A random matrix model of these local Matsubara modes with nearest neighbor interactions closely resembles the tight binding Anderson model~\cite{Schierenberg:2012ut}.
-At high temperatures the fluctuations of the Polyakov loop around its mean become rarer and occur at random spatial locations~\cite{Bruckmann:2011cc,Giordano:2015vla,Holicki:2018sms}, justifying its similarity with a random disorder.
-However the validity of these assumptions needs to be revisited for temperatures $T_{pc} < T < T_{U(1)}$.
+We recall that in the Euclidean formalism, the partition function of QCD can be realized as a path integral with fermion fields satisfying anti-periodic boundary conditions along the compact imaginary time of extent $1/T$.
+As a result, the lowest eigenvalue of the Euclidean lattice Dirac operator for non-interacting quarks is $\sin (\pi/N_\tau)$.
+Turning on gauge interactions, the temporal part of the Dirac operator can be diagonalized at weak coupling.
+The diagonal elements at each lattice site turn out to be the lowest Matsubara mode shifted by the local Polyakov loop values~\cite{Schierenberg:2012ut}.
+A random matrix model of these local Matsubara modes with nearest-neighbor interaction closely resembles the tight-binding Anderson model~\cite{Schierenberg:2012ut}.
+At high temperatures, fluctuations of the Polyakov loop below its mean become rarer and occur at random spatial locations~\cite{Bruckmann:2011cc,Giordano:2015vla,Holicki:2018sms}, justifying its resemblance to a random disordered potential.
+However, the validity of these assumptions needs to be revisited for temperatures $T_{pc} < T < T_{U(1)}$.
+We will address this point in this section.